superduper-io/superduper/README.md

 # Welcome to SuperDuperDB!

-> Revolutionizing AI by bringing deep learning and databases together
+> Transforming AI by bringing deep learning and databases together

 ## Installation